 Curious about the periwinkle (vinca) flower meaning?
 Here’s what you should know.

 Periwinkle flowers are a type of flower that is found in many gardens.
-The periwinkle flower meaning can be interpreted in different ways depending on the color of the flowers and how they are used.
+The periwinkle meaning can be interpreted in different ways depending on the color of the flowers and how they are used.
 While some people believe that the blue periwinkle symbolizes hope, others believe it represents love or loss.

 Sometimes referred to as the lesser periwinkle or dwarf periwinkle, Vinca minor is sometimes also called creeping myrtle, myrtle, small periwinkle, and common periwinkle.
 It’s a plant of many names – but what do all these names truly mean?
-This article will detail the deeper symbolism of the plant.

 The periwinkle flower is a symbol of faithfulness and trust.
 It’s also symbolic in Christian art for the virtue of chastity.
 There are several potential etymological meanings of the name.